sylvaticus/juliatutorial/performances.md

 This mean you can code quite quickly and then, only on the parts that constitute a bootleness, you can concentrate and add specific typing.

-The following is a benchmark of the same function in Julia, Python, R and C++.
+## Type safety

-## Julia
+Take this function (from the [Performance tips](http://docs.julialang.org/en/release-0.5/manual/performance-tips/) of the Julia documentation).

 ```
 function f(n)